jirihradil/whatlanguage/README.md

-# whatlanguage
+# whatlanguage with czech language support

-by Peter Cooper

-Text language detection.
-Quick, fast, memory efficient, and all in pure Ruby.
-Uses Bloom filters for aforementioned speed and memory benefits.
+by Jiri Hradil (jiri@hradil.cz)

+This is a fork of https://github.com/peterc/whatlanguage

-Works with Dutch, English, Farsi, French, German, Italian, Pinyin, Swedish, Portuguese, Russian, Arabic, Finnish, Greek, Hebrew, Hungarian, Korean, Norwegian, Polish and Spanish out of the box.
+Original gems works with Dutch, English, Farsi, French, German, Italian, Pinyin, Swedish, Portuguese, Russian, Arabic, Finnish, Greek, Hebrew, Hungarian, Korean, Norwegian, Polish and Spanish out of the box.

-## Important note

-This library was first built in 2007 and has received a few minor updates over the years.
-There are now more efficient and effective algorithms for doing language detection which I am investigating for a WhatLanguage 2.0.

-This library has been updated to be distributed and to work on modern Ruby implementations but other than that, has had no improvements.
+This gem adds the Czech language.
+Nothing else was added nor updated.

+The czech word list was extracted from Milan Svoboda's GNU/FDL English to Czech dictionary available at http://slovnik.zcu.cz.
+Thanks Milan.

 ## Synopsis